cloudera-labs/terraform-cdp-modules/modules/terraform-aws-tgw/doc_fragments/header.md

 The [examples](./examples) directory has example of using this module:

-* `ex01-vpc-tgw-attach` demonstrates how this module can be used to use a Transit Gateway to attach a private CDP VPC with a dedicated networking VPC.
+* `ex01-vpc-tgw-attach` demonstrates how this module can be used to create a Transit Gateway to attach a private CDP VPC with a dedicated networking VPC.
 The [terraform-aws-vpc](../../../terraform-aws-vpc/README.md) module is also used as part of this example.

 The README and sample `terraform.tfvars.sample` describe how to use the example.